guettli/distribution/docs/content/recipes/mirror.md

 You can run a local registry mirror and point all your consumers there, to avoid this extra internet traffic.

+> **Note**
+>
+> Currently Docker daemon supports only mirrors of Docker Hub.
+> It is not possible to run the Docker daemon against a pull through cache with another upstream registry.

 ### Alternatives

 Alternatively, if the set of images you are using is well delimited, you can